grant-froelich/bathymetric-cae/docs/project_structure.md

   - `run_main_pipeline()`: Batch processing execution

 ### Configuration Management (`config/`)

-**Note**: The configuration module is located at the project root level, separate from the main package.

 #### **`config.py`** - Configuration Class
 - **Purpose**: Type-safe configuration management with validation